scipy-conference/scipy_proceedings/README.md

 #### Creating build system PRs

+Creating build system PRs is deprecated in 2024.
+Curvenote is the build system now.

-If you want to change the way the build system works, the documentation, etc., we use a separate submission procedure.
+If you want to change documentation, etc., we use a separate submission procedure.

 - Create a new branch against `dev`
-- Make your changes to the build system
+- Make your changes
 - Do **not** commit any changes from your paper PR to this new branch
 - Make a separate PR against the `dev` branch, it will be reviewed separately